mm3509/b9122/4-exams/midterm/README.md

 This function takes two arguments, a buying and selling price, and returns the percentage growth in the price.

-The buying price has to be positive (otherwise the quantity of shares that you can buy is infinite) but the selling price can be zero (as shown in the doc-tests).
+The prices have to be strictly positive.

 Use case: you want to monitor when a stock drops or rises by more than 10%, so you can decide whether to buy or sell.